 Eric Stoddard

 Ice cream connoisseur.
 Ping pong champion.
 Proud Cleveland native.
 Cultivator of an incredible beard.
-You’ll often find him wandering through an unfamiliar city in search of delicious food or asking strangers deep compelling questions surrounding the meaning of life.
+You’ll often find him wandering through an unfamiliar city in search of delicious food.

 Alexis Clements